dreisicht/renderrob/Readme.md

 - Only one click needed to start rendering your jobs
 - Usable for remote rendering too, since your UI is the sheet
 - Warnings for implausible render settings directly in the sheet
-- Automatic organizing of output folder
+- Automatic organizing of render output folder
 - Automatic start of CPU and GPU jobs, so that all devices are allways at full load
 <!-- screenshot!!
 TODO -->